-Reverse acquisition expense for the year ended September 30, 2021 was \$155.460 million and represents the non-cash premium paid for obtaining the public listing in connection with the Business Combination which closed on September 3, 2021, and therefore no such costs were incurred for the year ended September 30, 2020.
+Arqit did not incur reverse acquisition expense for the year ended September 30, 2022, compared with \$155.460 million for the year ended September 30, 2021.
+Reverse acquisition expenses represent the non-cash premium paid for obtaining the public listing in connection with the Business Combination which closed on September 3, 2021, and was therefore a one-time, non-recurring expense for the year ended September 30, 2021.